dgonzalb/BambooPaymentDoc/content/en/docs/Payment-methods/Uruguay/uy-loyaltyplans.md

 ```

 ### Consulting the number of points
-To get the number of points available for a user, create a `POST` request to the following URL
+To get the number of points available for a user, create a `POST` request to the following URL:

 * **Production**: `https://api.bamboopayment.com/v1/api/LoyaltyPlan/{{LoyaltyPlan-ID}}/Balance`
 * **Stage**: `https://api.stage.bamboopayment.com/v1/api/LoyaltyPlan/{{LoyaltyPlan-ID}}/Balance`